notmaeven/lobbyportals/README.md

 # Setup
 Add 'LobbyPortals-Core.jar' to the proxy and 'LobbyPortals.jar' to the lobby server.
 Afterwards, edit the config in your lobby server's plugin folder.
-Instructions are found inside the config file.
+Instructions are found in the config file.